jpcorreia99/Income-prediction/README.md

 ![f1_score](README_imgs/f1_score.jpg)

 ### Area under ROC Curve
 The ROC curve (receiver operating characteristics) plots the True Positive Rate against the False Positive Rate.
-It plots the model's sensitivity agains't it's willingness to classify more things as truw.
+It plots the model's sensitivity agains't it's willingness to classify more data as true.

 The perfect classifier wil have a TPR or 1 to a FPR of 1, therefore, the area under the ROC curve for the ideal model would be 1.
 So, a way to compare model's it to see how the value of the Area under Cure (AUC or AOC)